-There several types of arrhythmias, including:
+There several types including:

-Heart arrhythmias don’t always cause symptoms.
+A heart arrhythmia doesn't always cause symptoms.
 When they’re present, they can include:

 Sudden or frequent changes in your heartbeat can indicate a serious condition, so it’s important to seek medical attention as soon as possible.